shah0421/aws-databricks-lakehouse-project/README.md

 5. **Copy files in S3 Bucket**
     - AWS CLI aws s3 sync command has been used to copy files in S3 bucket in specified folder structure.

 ---
+# Databricks S3 & Secrets Terraform Setup

+All the AWS resources needed for Databricks unity catalog to securly connect to AWS S3 Bucket to access and store data are provisioned using Terraform.
+It follows best practices for IAM, Secrets Manager, and storage credentials.

 ---